-I love a nice galvanized tubs and buckets container garden.
+Galvanized tubs and buckets container garden is a wonderful way to add beautiful blooms on a patio or deck.
 The more patina the galvanized tubs and buckets have gained from being in the elements the better.
 I have quite a collection in various sizes.
 Some have holes rusted or worn in them and others will hold water just fine.

 My galvanized tubs and buckets container garden sits on my back deck along with our patio table and chairs.
 Our seating area is close by and being surrounded with plants and flowers makes for a very relaxing area.